-In the past, we have written several tutorial articles related to Stocks and Stock Trading for the benefit of those interested to start investing in stocks.
+In the past, we’ve written several tutorial articles related to Stocks and Stock Trading for the benefit of those interested to venture into stock investing.

 You probably have learned by now: